dandradel/cpodcaster/README.md

 # Podcaster App
 Podcaster is an application builded in a Hexagonal architecture which is connected with Apple's Podcasts API.

+NOTE: There is an issue in our service folder which is right now inside infrastructure folder but it really should be on domain folder.
+CRA don't let me import files outside the src folder.

 ## Tech stack
 - React
 - Typescript